-If it's time to refresh your website, we've put together a list of 10 design elements and coupled them with the do's and don'ts of great web design.
+If it's time to refresh your website, we've put together a list of 10 website design best practices and coupled them with the do's and don'ts of great web design.
 Follow these best practices as you update your site.

 1. Target audience

 Always keep your target audience in mind.
 Your point-of-view, as a professional, might be very different from that of the user.
 Pretend you're visiting your website with fresh eyes.
 Walk through the user's journey as they explore different pages.
 Focusing on this experience will help you create a user-friendly website.